 Chaudhuri consistently ran down quality shots from Saraiva and hit spectacular returns.
 He punished Saraiva at least a half-dozen times after Saraiva hit drop shots.

 If the singles and doubles finals were somewhat anticlimactic, the semifinals Saturday morning were packed with drama.
 Chaudhuri staved off Michael Guzman of Justin-Siena of Napa, prevailing 7-6 (7), 6-2.
-Saraiva beat Pises
+Saraiva beat Pises in three sets.

 In the doubles semifinals, the No. 4 seeded Tan and Bohuslav upended No. 2 Michael Feldman and Keivon Tabrizi of Monte Vista 6-2, 5-7, 6-2.
 However, the doubles final produced a clinical victory by USC-bound senior Jon Wang and junior Matt Wang, who were playing in their third consecutive NCS final together.